jsandler18/jsandler18.github.io/_tutorial/boot.md

 As with any new project, the best way to get started is to copy a bunch of code from somewhere and get something working, then go back and try to understand the code.
 I pulled this first batch of code from [the OSDev wiki](http://wiki.osdev.org/Raspberry_Pi_Bare_Bones), but I am going to post it here and explain each piece.

+If you want to download the code and play with it yourself, [see my git repo](https://github.com/jsandler18/raspi-kernel/tree/1eddfe2c6b42be11f5f01500a285b406c14e5c41).

 ## boot.S - The kernel entry point

 boot.S is going to be the first thing that the hardware executes in our kernel.
 This must be done in assembly.
 When the hardware loadsthe kernel, it does not set up a C